 - Older Youth—In high school there are a lot of opportunities to connect young people to change.
 That can mean opening the doors of service learning, media-making, political action, and other methods.
 In some communities that means making new doors where none exist.
 Youth Voice makes sense for high school-age students as a learning tool, a community connection, and a lifelong influence.
 High school students can conduct broad examinations of social, educational, political, legal, or cultural bias against young people, and develop specific and concrete projects that respond to their observations.

 - Alternative School Students—Students in alternative schools across the state may be at these schools because it is their “last stop” before dropping out or being expelled.
 They may also see their schools as a “last chance” to graduate on-time.
 They generally have a high need for ownership over their learning and belonging to a community.
-By engaging young people in alternative schools adults can foster and support feelings of ownership, belonging, purpose, and empowerment among students who desperately need – and want – those experiences.
+By engaging youth in alternative schools in changing the world, adults can foster and support feelings of ownership, belonging, purpose, and empowerment among students who desperately need – and want – those experiences.
 Students can create classes, evaluate their own performance, teach peers and train teachers, as well as make decisions about every facet of learning.

 - Out-of-School Youth—Whether young people homeschool, “unschool,” or dropout of school, Youth Voice can provide an effective way to continue learning, engaging, and interacting with the communities they live in.
 By creating projects, leading programs, or evaluating their own life experiences, Youth Voice can become an expectation – not an exception – in daily life and learning.